Calls

 More information about the CHM reinforcement calls can be found here.

-Calls for projects are regularly launched by CEBioS to implement the MRV approach, with the objective to
+Calls for projects are launched by CEBioS to implement the IP approach (former MRV approach), with the objective to

-• strengthen the science-policy interface in the field of biodiversity.
+• Build capacities and strengthen the science-policy interface in the field of biodiversity.

 As awareness raising is also an integral part of the Convention on Biological Diversity (CBD) and its Post-2020 Global Biodiversity Framework, CEBioS regularly launches calls for proposals in order to help partner countries implement activities to raise awareness on the importance of biodiversity and the services it provides.
 In this way, CEBioS aims to contribute to a better knowledge of biodiversity linked to sustainable development and a better implementation of international environmental conventions in developing countries.